-The Payment Service Directive (PSD2) became effective on the 14th of September 2019.
-The directive aims to standardize the market, strengthen customer safety, and support technical innovation through increased competition.
-The new standard requires stronger identity controls, with for example two-factor authentication for online payments.
+The Payment Service Directive (PSD2) aims to standardize the market, strengthen customer safety, and support technical innovation through increased competition.
+The new standard requires more robust identity controls, such as two-factor authentication for online payments.

 PSD2 is an updated version of the current payment service directive, PSD.
-The biggest difference between the two is that banks will now be forced to make their API:s more open and accessible.
+The most significant difference between the two is that banks will now be forced to make their API:s more open and accessible.
 A result of this is that third-party services can use the banks' customer data and infrastructure.
-If the client first authorized it, internet payments can be initiated directly from the client’s bank account.
+If the client first authorized it, internet payments can be initiated directly from their bank account.
 The directive enables more companies to enter the market and compete with traditional banks.

-The PSD2 directive imposes new safety requirements in terms of product and system development.
+The PSD2 directive imposes new safety requirements regarding product and system development.
 Here are some of the requirements:

 - Continuous testing of processes and security systems.